 Homey Oh My!

-Homey Oh My! tells us what the blog is all about with a little play on words set in two great typefaces.
+Homey Oh My!(opens in a new tab or window) tells us what the blog is all about with a little play on words set in two great typefaces.
 Using a type combination instead of just one adds visual emphasis and fun to the header.

 Harper and Haley